swiftly-solution/documentation/src/docs/scripting/events/gameevents/ongrenadebounce.md

 ---

 # OnGrenadeBounce
-This event is triggered when grenade_bounce is triggered
+This event is triggered when grenade_bounce is triggered.
 ::: tabs
 @tab Lua
 ```lua